-During the year ended March 31, 2014 the Bank has allotted 69062 equity shares to employees under its Employee Stock Option Plan and 200 shares as bonus shares allotted consequent to release of entitlements kept in abeyance during bonus issue 2002.
-Apart from the above, Bank has not raised any capital by IPO, Rights or by Public offer during the year ended March 31, 2014.
+During the year ended March 31, 2015 the Bank has allotted 32263 equity shares to employees under its Employee Stock Option Plan and 2120 shares issued upon release of entitlements kept in abeyance in relation to issue of earlier years.
+Apart from the above, Bank has not raised any capital by IPO, Rights or by Public offer during the year ended March 31, 2015.